ontolex/morph/index.md

 ## Involves

 It is often desirable to preserve information about which rules were used for a form or an entry to be generated.
-The property [=involves=] provides a way to do exactly that.
+The property, '[=involves=]', provides a way to do exactly that.
 We recommend adding this property to generated items in any implementation of the generation process.

 <div class="entity" about="morph:involves" typeof="owl:ObjectProperty">

 <objectProperty property="rdfs:label">involves</objectProperty>

 <div property="rdfs:comment">
-<dfn>Involves</dfn> links a Rule to the Morph that is involved in the process.
+The <dfn>involves</dfn> property links a [=Rule=] to the [=Morph=] that is involved in the process.
 </div>

 <div class="description">